Flying Finn Future Star

 Finland is a country famous for its successful rally drivers.
 It’s been like that for a long time, still is and hopefully will be well into the future.
 AKK Sports Oy, organizer of Neste Rally Finland, began a project in 2014 to find promising new drivers with the intention to speed up their progress towards an international career and world level status.

-In 2019 there will be two Flying Finn Future Star Awards
+In 2020 there will be one Flying Finn Future Star Awards

 Springboard – Finnish Rally Championship